Court of Protection

 Deputyship Applications

 We assist with preparing and submitting applications to the Court of Protection to appoint a deputy.
-A deputy is a person authorised to make decisions on behalf of someone who lacks capacity, usually in relation to financial matters.
+A deputy is authorised to make decisions on behalf of someone who lacks mental capacity, usually in relation to financial matters.

 Pricing: